cakebake/yii2-actionlog/README.md

 Yii2 Action Log
 ===============
-Logs user actions like create, read, update, delete and custom
+Automatically logs user actions like create, update, delete.
+In addition, you can manually apply the method ```ActionLog::add('Save sample message')```, where you will need.

 Installation
 ------------